Biketrail-Awesome-Sauce/database/readme.md

 * dbPassword=YOUR_PASSWORD
 * Place this file at root of project

+###:sparkles:Get Python requirements
+- When you installed python earlier you should have gotten Pip, the python package manager
+* so pip install -r requirements.txt
+* The requirements.txt file is in the root directory

 ###Load the database with data
 * from the root of this project run:
 * python manage.py migrate